d2l-ai/d2l-en/chapter_natural-language-processing/approx-training.md

 ## Hierarchical Softmax

 Hierarchical softmax is another type of approximate training method.
-It uses a binary tree for data structure, with the leaf nodes of the tree representing every word in the dictionary $\mathcal{V}$.
+It uses a binary tree for data structure as illustrated in :numref:`fig_hi_softmax`, with the leaf nodes of the tree representing every word in the dictionary $\mathcal{V}$.

 ![Hierarchical Softmax.
-Each leaf node of the tree represents a word in the dictionary. ](../img/hi-softmax.svg)
+Each leaf node of the tree represents a word in the dictionary. ](../img/hi-softmax.svg) :label:`fig_hi_softmax`

 We assume that $L(w)$ is the number of nodes on the path (including the root and leaf nodes) from the root node of the binary tree to the leaf node of word $w$.
 Let $n(w, j)$ be the $j^\mathrm{th}$ node on this path, with the context word vector $\mathbf{u}_{n(w, j)}$.
 We use Figure 10.3 as an example, so $L(w_3) = 4$.
 Hierarchical softmax will approximate the conditional probability in the skip-gram model as